resistics/resistics/docs/source/advanced/pre-process.rst

 Gap filling
 ~~~~~~~~~~~
 In some situations, it is beneficial to stitch together two separate time series to increase the number of windows at long periods.
 This can be done through gap filling.
-However, resistics gap filling is external to the :meth:`~resistics.project.projectTime.preProcess` method and has to be specified using other APIs.
+However, resistics gap filling is external to the :meth:`~resistics.project.time.preProcess` method and has to be specified using other APIs.

 To see an example, begin by saving smaller pieces of data from site1.
 Here, two smaller subsets are being saved to the same site, "site1_gaps".
 To understand more about data readers in resistics, please see :doc:`time series formats <../formats/timeseries>`.